ibmyers2/EGR314_Team309_IBM/docs/Component Selection and Power Budget.md

 Team Role:

 As the member of the team that is responsible for the human interface system, I will have a few primary responsibilities.
 The first of these is going to be making sure my system is powered.
 Since it will be its standalone system compared to to spinning top, which will have the actuator, sensor, etc, I will be in charge of making sure that the human interface is powered at all times.
 I will also be responsible for the display.
 This will be what allows us to have a great exhibit that can be properly interacted with by the visitors at the showcase.
-Finally, I will also be in charge of establishing communication between the spinning top using Wifi capabilities.
+Finally, I will also be in charge of establishing communication between the spinning top and using Wifi capabilities.
 This is what will allow my system to receive the speed data and possibly send out data to control the top.

 | Module         | # Available | Needed | Associated Pins                                                    |
 |----------------|-------------|--------|--------------------------------------------------------------------|